radixdlt/official-examples/step-by-step/19-candy-store-tests/README.md

 This section shows how to test a Scrypto package with both unit and integration tests, but there's room for more thorough testing even here.
-We could add more tests to cover more edge cases and check for where we should see more failed transaction rather than just successful ones.
+We could add more tests to cover more edge cases and check for where we should see more failed transactions rather than just successful ones.
 There is also a lot of repeated code in these tests, which is useful to see how they work but could be reduced with helper functions. `scrypto-unit` and `scrypto-test` are powerful tools for testing Scrypto packages, and it's worth exploring the [documentation]